Please complete your profile to unlock commenting and other important features.

 When they mocked our love for Drake

-The clip starts off with a segment called "Drake Watch," where the correspondent lets people know whether or not she's seen Drake that day.
+In a clip from 2020, a correspondent is reporting live from the scene on a segment called "Drake Watch" where the correspondent lets people know whether or not she's seen Drake that day (important stuff).

 Unfortunately, she did not spot him, which is pretty much the end of the skit that pokes fun at our country's apparent obsession with Drizzy.